mattyhryan/mattyhryan.github.io/_pages/about.md

 Since then, I've spent time learning Portuguese while living in Brazil, learning Spanish while living in Argentina, and learning not to block the telly in the pub when the football/rugby match is on while living in the UK (in addition to completing two postgraduate programs).

-In my free time, you'll probably find watching a film, cooking something new, listening to a podcast, or lurking on twitter.
-Sometimes, all at once.
+In my free time, you'll probably find watching a film, cooking something new, listening to a podcast, or lurking on twitter - sometimes, all at once.